 SOFTS-White sugar turns lower after setting 10-year high

-LONDON, Sept 13 (Reuters) - White sugar futures on ICE rose to a 10-year high on Tuesday before turning lower in choppy conditions ahead of the expiry of the October contract later this week.
+NEW YORK/LONDON, Sept 13 (Reuters) - White sugar futures on ICE rose to a 10-year high on Tuesday before turning lower and closing down, in choppy conditions ahead of the expiry of the October contract later this week.

 SUGAR